CobyPear/twitch-mtg-legacy-finder/README.md

 Since this is a client side application, Twitch's API requires an access token in order to access certain endpoints.
 I wanted to avoid writing a server for this little project, so you'll need to login.
 Sorry for any inconvenience.

 Note: I am not storing ANY of your data.
 There is no database attached to this website.

-It's possible
+## :robot: Technologies used

+- Twitch's API
+- `create-react-app`
+- GitHub pages
+- custom CSS

+## :envelope: Contact

+If you find any bugs or have any suggestions, feel free to open an issue or DM here on GitHub.
+You can also find me on twitter [@CobyPear](https://twitter.com/cobypear)